-The merchant or the designated person shall issue to the buyer a confirmation of the defect of the goods in the appropriate form chosen by the merchant, e.g. in the form of an e-mail or in a written form, in which he is obliged to accurately mark the defects of the goods and once again instruct the buyer about his rights, which result from §§ 623 and § 624 of the Civil Code.
+The Merchant or the designated person shall issue to the Buyer a confirmation of the defect of the goods in the appropriate form chosen by the Merchant, e.g. in the form of an e-mail or in an otherwise written form, in which the Merchant is obliged to accurately mark the defects of the goods and once again instruct the Buyer about the Buyer’s rights, which result from §§ 623 and § 624 of the Civil Code.

-The buyer has the right to choose to remove the defect by replacing the goods or repairing the goods.
-The buyer may not choose a method of removal of the defect which is not possible or which, in comparison with the other method of removal of the defect, would cause unreasonable costs to the merchant in all circumstances.
+The Buyer has the right to choose to remove the defect by replacing or repairing the goods.
+The Buyer may not choose a method of removal of the defect which is not possible or which, in comparison with the other method of removal of the defect, would cause unreasonable costs to the Merchant in all circumstances.